Special Educational Needs & Disability Information Advice and Support Service (SENDIASS)

 SEND IASS services provide free and confidential impartial information, advice and support to children/young people with special educational needs and/or disabilities (SEND), and their parents/carers.
 SEND IASS is a statutory service, which mean there has to be one in every local authority.

 SEND IASS were previously known as Parent Partnership.
 The name changed when the range of services SEND IASS provide expanded to include children and young people from 0-25.
 SEND IASS also covers other issues related to special educational needs/disability (SEND) such as health and social care issues.

-Liverpool and Knowsley SEND IASS is a combined service for residents of Liverpool and Knowsley and is delivered by WIRED.
-WIRED has an excellent record of providing high quality services for children, young people, parents and carers in Wirral, Warrington and other areas.
+Liverpool and Knowsley SEND IASS is a combined service for residents of Liverpool and Knowsley and is delivered by WIRED a charity which delivers a variety of services across Wirral, Liverpool, Knowsley and Warrington.

 Liverpool and Knowsley SEND IASS offer:

 - Information, Advice and Support for parents/carers, and young people with SEND.

 - Written information about Special Educational Needs (SEN)

 - Information, Advice and Support relating to School Admissions & Appeals, Education, Health and Care plans (EHCP), Tribunals, Disability Discrimination, SEN Support, Transport, Exclusions and Post-16.

 How does the Service work?

 - Any child or young person with special educational needs or a disability or their parent or carer who needs help regarding their own or their child’s education and related health and social care issues can contact us.